FriendsOfSymfony/FOSRestBundle/UPGRADING.md

 ### upgrading from 0.5.0_old_serializer

- * In case you are using th SensioFrameworkExtra integration you must change sensio_framework_extra setting:

-    sensio_framework_extra:
-        view:    { annotations: true }

  * The ViewInterface is gone so you might have to change your controller config if you refer to the fos_rest.view service.

  * The View class is now split into a View (simple data container) and a ViewHandler (contains the actual rendering logic).